effektif/user-docs/docs/integration/connectors.rst

 Record type options
 ^^^^^^^^^^^^^^^^^^^

-When a record type is used in a user task, the user will see a form field which allows to enter a search query and select one of the shown results.
+When you use a record type on a form, you will see a form field where you can enter a search query and select one of the options shown.
-Every result represents a record provided by the connector.
+Each result represents a record provided by the connector.
 In order to show a selection of different records to the user, a connector can provide a list of options for a record type.

-First of all, the ``optionsAvailable`` flag in the type descriptor must be set to ``true``.
+To make a list of options available to forms, in the :ref:`connector-type-descriptor`, set the ``optionsAvailable`` flag to ``true``.
-Furthermore, the connector must implement the following endpoint:
+The connector must also make the options available as the following HTTP resource.

 URL (relative to the endpoint URL)
    ``/:type/options`` - with path parameter ``:type`` - a record type key